awsdocs/aws-control-tower-guide/doc_source/how-control-tower-works.md

 ## What Are the Shared Accounts?<a name="what-shared"></a>

-In AWS Control Tower, three shared accounts in your landing zone are not provisioned in Account Factory: the master account, the log archive account, and the audit account\.
+In AWS Control Tower, three shared accounts in your landing zone are provisioned in Account Factory: the master account, the log archive account, and the audit account\.

 ### What Is the Master Account?<a name="what-is-master"></a>